peczepiel/a3-experiment/README.md

 2. Clean UI:
 - Because our experiment is centered around focusing on the exact moment when their is a change in color (sometimes a small change), we chose to keep the layout of the site very clean and non-distracting.
 This helps the user focus on the colored square without being distracted by other elements of the page.
 3. Lab Colors:
 - In our app, we chose to use colors within the Lab space rather than other spaces like RBG or Hex.
 We decided to do this because of the "5% change" example that we discussed in class.
-In spaces like RGB or Hex (used in most applications), a 5% difference in color is not very noticable because their is no "Lightness" metric like Lab has.
+In spaces like RGB or Hex (used in most applications), a 5% difference in color is not very noticable because there is no "Lightness" metric like Lab has.
 This choice makes it easier for users to distinguish small changes in contrast.

 **Resources**
 ---